wp-plugins/social-share-buttons-by-supsystic/readme.txt

 Here you have the opportunity:

-* Select the effect for animation of buttons
+* Select the effect for animation of social buttons
-* Select the effect for animation of icons inside the buttons
+* Select the effect for animation of icons inside the sharing buttons
 * See the preview of animation effects

 = Where to show =